Make boxes-and-lines diagrams from text

 Edge metadata

-Edges support pipe metadata, typically for tag values.
+Edges support same-line metadata, typically for tag values.

 Groups